 MH Benefits of Coffee

-You may have heard about the health benefits of coffee (including studies that have shown that drinking coffee can protect against Parkinson's disease, type 2 diabetes, liver disease and dementia, as well as lowered risk of heart rhythm problems, and strokes, just to name a few) and coffee may also cause positive or beneficial changes for an individuals mental health, as well.
+You may have heard about the health benefits of coffee in the news or in your social media newsfeed, or even from health professionals in your own life.
+Did you also know there are studies that have shown that drinking coffee can protect against Parkinson's disease, type 2 diabetes, liver disease and dementia, as well as lowered risk of heart rhythm problems, and strokes, just to name a few?
+Coffee may also cause positive or beneficial changes for an individuals mental health, as well.

-This is great news for someone like me who drinks 2 to 3 (and sometimes a lot more) cups of coffee each day!
+This is great news for someone like me who drinks several cups of coffee each day!
 Let's explore some of the possible mental health benefits of drinking coffee.

 - feeling more awake & motivated